-For consistency, all but one of the image systems retain the same designations as in F19: Arcs 1a,b are renamed as Arcs 1a/b,c.
-The Arc 1a/b nomenclature is preferred because it acknowledges that there are two contiguously-positioned images of this one lensed source.
-To remove ambiguity, it follows that the arc formerly named as Arc 1b is changed to Arc 1c.
-We introduce herein new photometric redshift information for Arcs 2a,c and Arcs 11a,b to refine the mass map in F19 that was anchored on a single spectroscopic redshift of a single image system, {\it $G165\_1a$}.
-We also update the cluster member list as described in \S5.1.1.
-We construct the model by fixing the {\it $G165\_{1a/b}$} redshift, and updating the constraints on Arcs 2 and 11, leaving their redshifts free to vary only within the $1\sigma$ uncertainty of its associated photometric redshift.
+We introduce herein new photometric redshift information for Arcs 2a,c and Arcs 11a,b to refine the mass map in F19 that was anchored on a single spectroscopic redshift of a single image of a single system, Arc 1a/b.
+We also update the cluster member list as described in \S5.2.
+We construct the model by fixing the Arc 1a/b redshift, and updating the constraints on Arcs 2 and 11, leaving their redshifts free to vary only within the $1\sigma$ uncertainty of its associated photometric redshift.
 The redshifts of all other arc systems (systems 3-10) are left to be optimized by the model without constraints.
 We fix the weights of all cluster members within the LTM algorithm on the basis of their brightnesses, with the exception of the BCG, whose weight is left free to be optimized by the model.
 The new photometric and spectroscopic redshifts of the cluster members and arcs introduce additional constraints, which result in an improvement to the lens model.